FSO Warszawa: Original M20 model

 Named after Poland's capital city Warsaw, the Warszawa was until 1957 identical to the Soviet Pobeda, built under license, which was given to Poland by GAZ at Joseph Stalin's insistence.
-The engine was the same, side-valve M-20 unit as used in the Pobeda, producing 50 hp-metric.
+The engine was the same, side-valve M-20 unit of 2120 cc as used in the Pobeda, producing 50 hp-metric.
 Exports of the car started in 1954 to countries such as Romania, China, Bulgaria and Albania.
 In 1956 work began on the development of a new four-speed gearbox.
 However, it failed in practice and its development was suspended.
 In the same year, work began on an overhead valve engine that could be used to drive the car.
 This engine was a copy of the Étendard engine used on the Renault Frégate, and started being put on Warszawa models in 1962.
 The first major modernization took place in 1957.
 The new model was called FSO Warszawa M20 model 57, but not long after its name was changed to Warszawa 200.
 The new model received a restyled front-end section.
 The powertrain was modified too, the compression ratio was raised from 6.2:1 to 6.8:1 and maximum power crept up to 52 hp-metric.

+201/202 models

+In 1960, a lightly modernized version of the 200 was introduced, called the 201.
+This model received 200 technical improvements, including rear combination lights, engine upgrades, revisions to the electrical system, 15-inch wheels rather than 16-inch units used earlier, telescopic shock absorbers, orange front turn signals, a revised rear bumper, and so on.
+A "Lux" version was also introduced, with a standard roof rack and two-tone bodywork with revised side moldings.
+From 1962 on, a new OHV inline-four engine became available with power increased to 70 hp-metric.
+This was much more modern than the archaic sidevalve construction used before; when fitted with this engine the car was called the Warszawa 202.